CFSAN-Biostatistics/snp-pipeline/docs/cmd_ref.rst

 ::

-  usage: combineSampleMetrics.sh [-h] [-n NAME] [-o FILE] sampleDirsFile
+  usage: cfsan_snp_pipeline combine_metrics [-h] [-f] [-n NAME] [-o FILE] [-s]
+                                            [-v 0..5] [--version]
+                                            sampleDirsFile

   Combine the metrics from all samples into a single table of metrics for all samples.
 The output is a tab-separated-values file with a row for each sample and a column for each metric.
 Before running this command, the metrics for each sample must be created by the collectSampleMetrics.sh script.

-  Positional arguments:
+  positional arguments:
-    sampleDirsFile   : Relative or absolute path to file containing a list of directories -- one per sample
+    sampleDirsFile        Relative or absolute path to file containing a list of directories -- one per sample

-  Options:
+  optional arguments:
+    -h, --help            show this help message and exit -f, --force           Force processing even when result files already exist and are newer than inputs (default: False) -n NAME, --metrics NAME
-    -h               : Show this help message and exit -n NAME          : File name of the metrics files which must exist in each of the sample directories. (default: metrics)
+                          File name of the metrics files which must exist in each of the sample directories. (default: metrics) -o FILE, --output FILE
-    -o FILE          : Output file.
-Relative or absolute path to the combined metrics file. (default: stdout)
+                          Output file.
+Relative or absolute path to the combined metrics file. (default: metrics.tsv)
-    -s               : Emit column headings with spaces instead of underscores
+    -s, --spaces          Emit column headings with spaces instead of underscores (default: False)
+    -v 0..5, --verbose 0..5
+                          Verbose message level (0=no info, 5=lots) (default: 1)
+    --version             show program's version number and exit